1. Home

 Deleting standard properties

-It is possible to delete a standard property by clicking on the icon.
+Properties can be removed by clicking on the icon next to a property.
+This opens a sub-menu with multiple options.
+Next, click on the icon to delete the property.
 You will get a warning notification to ensure that you actually want to delete that property.

-Please note that this can be quite a far-reaching action as the property will be removed from all objects that have it.
+Please note: deleting standard properties can be quite a far-reaching action as the property will be removed from all objects that have it.
 To see how many times a property has been used, you can look at the Used column that shows how many objects have a value for that property.

 Importing standard property blocks